 Figure 1.
-Correlation matrix of sprouting traits.
+Correlation matrix of sprouting traits

 Pearson correlation analysis (n = 27) identified three distinct parameter groups with internal relationships (Figure 1).
 The germination rate group (SSI, CVG, CVT, MSpR) showed strong to very strong positive correlations (r = 0.73 to 0.99; p < 0.05).
 Similarly, the germination time group (MSpT, T10, T50) demonstrated strong positive correlations (r = 0.89 to 0.99; p < 0.05).
 A strong to very strong negative correlation was observed between the germination rate and germination time groups (r = 0.71 to 0.96; p < 0.05), consistent with the expectation that higher germination rates correspond to shorter times to reach a given germination percentage.
 The dispersion group (UNC, UnifSp, VarSpr) also exhibited very strong positive correlations (r = 0.90 to 0.96; p < 0.05).

 The acceleration of bulb sprouting observed under H₂O₂ treatment is primarily attributed to its function as a reactive oxygen species (ROS) signaling molecule, rather than to its oxidative properties alone.
 At regulated concentrations, H₂O₂ activates hydrolytic enzymes, promotes reserve mobilization, stimulates meristematic cell division, suppresses abscisic acid (ABA) activity, and enhances gibberellic acid (GA) signaling.
-This interpretation is consistent with Wojtyla et al. (2016), who identify H₂O₂ as a central signaling hub connecting ABA, GA, and other regulators during the transition from dormancy to active growth.
-Anand et al. (2019) also report that H₂O₂ signaling directly integrates with phytohormone pathways to promote germination.
-Cheng et al. (2022) provide molecular evidence that H₂O₂ counteracts ABA-induced inhibition and shifts the ABA/GA₃ balance toward germination in a calcium-dependent manner.
+This interpretation is consistent with Wojtyla et al. (2016), who identified H₂O₂ as a central signaling hub connecting ABA, GA, and other regulators during the transition from dormancy to active growth.
+Anand et al. (2019) also reported that H₂O₂ signaling directly integrates with phytohormone pathways to promote germination.
+Cheng et al. (2022) provided molecular evidence that H₂O₂ counteracts ABA-induced inhibition and shifts the ABA/GA₃ balance toward germination in a calcium-dependent manner.
 These findings indicate that the promotive effect of H₂O₂ arises from active hormonal modulation rather than from oxidative stress alone.

 Vernalization treatment at 5°C functioned as an environmental trigger, preparing the bulb for subsequent ROS-mediated activation.
 Exposure to low temperatures induces metabolic and hormonal changes that increase meristem sensitivity to internal signals, thereby priming the tissue for H₂O₂ application.
-This interpretation aligns with Li et al. (2022), who indicate that ROS serve as key intermediaries between environmental cues and hormonal reprogramming during dormancy release in storage organs.
-Liu et al. (2024) further demonstrate that tuber dormancy release is governed by coordinated hormonal and gene-regulatory shifts induced by temperature.
-Jurdak et al. (2022) support this priming role by tracing intracellular ROS movement during dormancy alleviation, showing that ROS accumulation at the onset of radicle protrusion is a consistent feature of dormancy-breaking treatments.
+This interpretation aligns with Li et al. (2022), who indicated that ROS serve as key intermediaries between environmental cues and hormonal reprogramming during dormancy release in storage organs.
+Liu et al. (2024) further demonstrated that tuber dormancy release is governed by coordinated hormonal and gene-regulatory shifts induced by temperature.
+Jurdak et al. (2022) supported this priming role by tracing intracellular ROS movement during dormancy alleviation, showing that ROS accumulation at the onset of radicle protrusion is a consistent feature of dormancy-breaking treatments.
 Collectively, these findings reinforce the concept of an oxidative window during which ROS signaling is most effective.
 The observed synergistic effect, where the combined treatment exceeded the effects of either factor alone, suggests coordinated activation rather than independent additive responses.

 In contrast, the combination of GA₃ with 10°C vernalization produced a weaker and less consistent response, suggesting that GA₃ efficacy depends on the bulb's prior physiological state rather than acting independently.
-Anand et al. (2019) support this conclusion, noting that hormone-driven germination responses are less coordinated in the absence of sufficient ROS signaling.
-Nurfaida et al. (2024) further demonstrate that dormancy-breaking efficacy in shallot varies with treatment type and concentration, indicating non-uniform chemical responses under different physiological conditions.
+Anand et al. (2019) supported this conclusion, noting that hormone-driven germination responses are less coordinated in the absence of sufficient ROS signaling.
+Nurfaida et al. (2024) further demonstrated that dormancy-breaking efficacy in shallot varies with treatment type and concentration, indicating non-uniform chemical responses under different physiological conditions.
 Overall, these findings suggest that H₂O₂ is most effective when combined with an appropriate vernalization temperature, resulting in a faster and more physiologically coordinated sprouting response than GA₃ under the tested conditions.

 4. Limitations and Future Directions